 Here’s a great article about saving money by eating at home.

 Downside.
 I just can’t.
 I may lose my mind if I have to be in charge of meal planning, cooking, cleaning, and feeding these people every night for the next 100 years.
 Sometimes, I need a beak – get out of the house and let someone else take care of ME for one meal.

 Boy, do I understand this desire.
 Try once every two weeks instead of a few nights a week.

 Being Gazelle Intense Can Lead To Burn Out

-The one thing you need to understand is that the more relaxed you are on “the rules”, the longer its going to take you to become debt free.
+You need to understand that the more relaxed you are about “the rules,” the longer it will take you to become debt-free.

-If you are an all or nothing type of personality and discover how bad you want this, you will be willing to do whatever it takes to et there.
+If you are an all-or-nothing personality and discover how badly you want this, you will be willing to do whatever it takes to get there.

-And don’t beat yourself up if it takes you five years instead of three to pay off all your debt.
-Gazelle intensity doesn’t have to be intense all the time.
+And don’t beat yourself up if it takes five years instead of three to pay off all your debt.
+Gazelle’s intensity doesn’t have to be intense all the time.

 Enjoy your family.
 Those babies are only little for a short while.

 But keep your eye on the prize.
 Being debt-free is INCREDIBLE!